alltom/obsidian-plugin-template/PROJECT_INIT.md

 ## Prerequisites

-Before starting, you'll need to decide on the following information:
+Before starting, you'll need to decide on the following information, so prompt the user for it:

 1. **Plugin ID** (e.g., `obsidian-foo`) - Used in manifest.json and as the directory name.
 Must be unique in the Obsidian plugin ecosystem.
 2. **Plugin Name** (e.g., `Foo`) - The display name users will see